 Still...
 Dragon does end up supplying the coup de grace against Prince Charming.

-Ribbon Cutting Ceremony: Shrek, performing one of his duties in his day as stand-in king, attempts to christen a newly made ship via the standard shattering of a wine bottle.
-Unfortunately, he accidentally pushes the ship off (by leaning on it awkwardly) before he can finish the ceremony.
-Desperate, Shrek hurls the champagne bottle at the newly-made ship, blowing a hole in it and causing it to catch fire somehow.
-Means that Every Ship Is A Pinto.
+Ribbon-Cutting Ceremony: Shrek, performing one of his duties in his day as stand-in king, attempts to christen a newly made ship via the standard shattering of a wine bottle.
+Unfortunately, he accidentally pushes the ship off (by leaning on it very awkwardly) before he can finish the ceremony.
+Desperate, Shrek hurls the champagne bottle at the newly-made ship, blowing a hole in it.
+The ship stops and starts to take on water.....and then somehow manages to burst into flames.